SOUTH INDIA SAFARI

 Our drive to Nagarhole goes through rural areas which are especially good for raptors.
 Black-shouldered Kite, Indian Spotted Eagle, Pallid Harrier, and Crested Honey and White-eyed Buzzards are all possible.
 We will spend the next three nights at Nagarhole.
 Our excellent lodge by Kabini Lake often has Taiga Flycatcher wintering in the grounds.
 Red-naped Ibis, Flame-throated Bulbul, Blue-tailed Bee-eater, Malabar Pied Hornbills, Malabar Flameback, Streak-throated and White-bellied Woodpeckers, Indian Nuthatch, Asian Paradise Flycatcher, Oriental White-eye, White-bellied Treepie and Grey-breasted Cuckoo are amongst the wealth of birds in and around here.
 With over 250 bird species recorded there are plenty for us to find.

 Nagarhole is now the best place in South India to see animals.
-On the boat trips and jeep rides regular sightings include Asian Elephant, Indian Bison, Indian Wild Boar, Chital and Sambar Deer, Asian Wild Dog, Short-clawed Otter and the large, handsome Stripe-necked Mongoose.
+On the boat trips and jeep rides regular sightings include Indian Elephant, Indian Bison, Indian Wild Boar, Chital and Sambar Deer, Asian Wild Dog, Short-clawed Otter and the large, handsome Stripe-necked Mongoose.
 Bengal Tiger, Leopard and Golden Jackal are also seen but less often.
 If there has been a kill then we have a chance of seeing vultures and Tawny Eagle.

 MUDUMALAI, TAMIL NADU

 On day seven we will head to Mudumalai.
 Our journey through rural Karnataka has lots of interest: village scenes; bird-filled marshes; and rocky outcrops; and so will take much of the day, with picnic and birding breaks.
 We will arrive at Masinagudi on the edge of Mudumalai National Park for a three night stay in a lovely, low-impact lodge run by a local family.
 The rooms are simple but the atmosphere and surrounding wildlife have made it highly rated by visitors.
 You can sit by the swimming pool to watch Chital Deer graze the grounds in the evenings, as Jerdon’s Nightjar and Indian Pitta start to call.
-On the recce, a Sloth Bear came to drink from a pond at the edge of the grounds.
+On one visit, a Sloth Bear came to drink from a pond at the edge of the grounds.
 Crested Hawk-eagle, Grey Francolin, Jungle Bush-quail, Blue-faced Malkoha, Brown Fish Owl, Bay-backed and Long-tailed Shrikes, White-browed Fantail, Yellow-footed Pigeon, Indian Blue Robin and many other species are present locally.
 White-rumped Shama can be uncharacteristically showy in the bamboo here and there is also a site for the now rare White-backed Vulture.

 There are areas of open woodland and dry savannah-like bush where local guides will aid our search for the associated birds, including Savannah Nightjar, Large Grey and Yellow-billed Babblers, White-naped Flameback, Hume’s Whitethroat, Sykes’s Warbler, Blyth’s Pipit and, with luck, the scarce White-bellied Minivet.